JC-Latino-2021/JC-Latino-2021/README.md

 - 📫 How to reach me **calito2002@hotmail.com**

-- 📄 Know about my experiences [still in progress](still in progress)
+- 📄 Know about my experiences https://www.jeancarloweb.com/Jean-Carlo-Latoure-Resume.pdf

 - ⚡ Fun fact **I been working from home the last 14 years and travelling out of the country every year the last 15 yearss**